blue-santa/komodo-docs-vuepress/docs/basic-docs/start-here/cc-overview.md

 However, at the same time, the lack of Turing completeness also prevented smart contracts and dApps from being launched on Bitcoin-protocol based blockchains--until now.

 Komodo now offers "Crypto Conditions", a feature that allows smart contracts to be developed on top of Bitcoin-protocol based blockchains.
-We believe Crypto Conditions to be a useful addition to the blockchain industry, because it empowers Bitcoin-core based cryptocurrencies with support for smart contracts and decentralized applications.
+We believe Crypto Conditions to be a useful addition to the blockchain industry, because it empowers Bitcoin based cryptocurrencies with support for smart contracts and decentralized applications.

 Furthermore, Crypto Conditions gains more usefulness when combined with Komodo's unique design.
 Recall that Komodo is built not to require all developers and users to function on the main Komodo blockchain.
 Rather, it empowers you with an independent blockchain all of your own, secures each chain with the hash rate of Bitcoin, and facilitates an interconnected network between all such chains using technologies such as atomic-swaps, cross-chain smart contracts, chain interlinking, and more.

 This combination of Komodo technologies overcomes the challenges of the currently popular, gas-based, single-blockchain platforms.

 With Crypto Conditions, the business developer can maintain interactivity with the Komodo ecosystem, while also being able to run their smart contracts and dApps on a private blockchain.
 Because the developer has the full blockchain all to themselves, they are able to safely occupy the full transaction capacity without fear of interruption by other dApp developers in the ecosystem.
-Developers of highly active blockchains can even split their single blockchain into multiple blockchains, using the same interconnection technology.
+Developers of highly active blockchains can even have multiple Blockchain that represent the same coin and they can share the transaction load, using the same interconnection technology.

 In short, if you want to build an Uber-like dApp, Komodo is the platform for you.